Charitable IRA Rollover

 Want to learn more?

-Please consult with your financial advisor to see if you qualify (not all types of IRAs do) or contact Susanne Hashim, VP of Advancement at 937-319-0163 if you’re interested in learning more.
+Please consult with your financial advisor to see if you qualify (not all types of IRAs do) or contact the Advancement office at 937-767-2341 if you’re interested in learning more.

 Please note: Antioch College does not provide legal or tax advice.
 Please consult your own legal and tax adviser in connection with gift and planning matters.